Specification Design Example

-See Allowable Tension Anchorage Loads on p.
-64. Also, you may download the free Anchor Designer Software from or use the Anchoring and Fastening Systems for Concrete and Masonry catalog.
+You may download the free Anchor Designer Software or use the Anchoring and Fastening Systems for Concrete and Masonry catalog.

 The H2.5A hurricane tie capacity is greater than 500 lb. (assumes trusses @ 2 ft. o.c.).

-Note: For reference, see the Wood Construction Connector catalog or High Wind-Resistant Construction Application Guide (F-C-HWRCAG) for multiple hurricane tie options.
+Note: For reference, see the Wood Construction Connector catalog or High Wind Guide (F-C-HWG) for multiple hurricane tie options.

-See p.
-56 to determine the required top-plate rotation restraint connection force.
+See Top Plate-to-Stud Rotation Restraint to determine the required top-plate rotation restraint connection force.
 If a tie is specified at every other stud (32" o.c.), then this force is 333 lb.
 An H2.5A is a good choice since these are already being used for roof-to-top-plate connections.